aydrian/event-charity-activations/README.md

 In order to use Changefeeds during local development, we need to configure our Remix developer envronment to use HTTPS.

-1. Follow the [How to set up local HTTPS](https://remix.run/docs/en/main/other-api/dev-v2#how-to-set-up-local-https) instructions from [Remix](https://remix.run/) to create a certificate for localhst.
-Be sure to save the key.pem and cert.pem in the root of this project.
+1. Follow the [How to set up local HTTPS](https://remix.run/docs/en/main/other-api/dev-v2#how-to-set-up-local-https) instructions from [Remix](https://remix.run/) to create a certificate for localhost.
+Be sure to create a certs folder in the root of this project and save the key.pem and cert.pem in there.
 1. Make sure the project's local dependencies are installed:
    ```sh
    npm install